RESEARCH

 Abstract: We show that the wages of men and women are differentially affected by outside options, and that these differential responses contribute to the gender pay gap.
 We develop a simple model of on-the-job search that integrates two crucial gender differences: job preferences and the propensity to renegotiate wages in response to external offers.
 Both factors contribute to lower wage responsiveness for women when they receive outside offers, and a negative female-male pay gap.
 However, women's job mobility responses vary depending on the underlying mechanism.
 To empirically test our model's predictions, we analyze wage and job mobility responses of men and women to external job opportunities, mediated through family networks.
 Using Swedish register data, we find that improved outside options are associated with higher within-job wage growth for men but not for women.
 Importantly, we can rule out that these gendered responses arise from differences in the quality of external offers as these are balanced across genders by design.
 Additionally, men's and women's job mobility responses are very similar.
 In the light of the model, we attribute these findings to differences in negotiation behavior between men and women.
 Policies encouraging women to bargain in response to outside options may thus be a powerful tool for reducing the remaining within-job gender gap in pay.

-Firms and the Gender Wage Gap: A Comparison of Eleven Countries (Draft available upon request) (with Marco G. Palladino, Antoine Bertheau, Alexander Hijzen, Astrid Kunze, Cesar Barreto, Marta Lachowska, Anne Sophie Lassen, Salvatore Lattanzio, Benjamin Lochner, Stefano Lombardi, Jordy Meekes, Balazs Murakozy, Oskar Skans)
+Firms and the Gender Wage Gap: A Comparison of Eleven Countries (New) (with Marco G. Palladino, Antoine Bertheau, Alexander Hijzen, Astrid Kunze, Cesar Barreto, Marta Lachowska, Anne Sophie Lassen, Salvatore Lattanzio, Benjamin Lochner, Stefano Lombardi, Jordy Meekes, Balazs Murakozy, Oskar Skans)

 Abstract.
-We quantify the role of gender-specific firm wage premiums in explaining the private-sector gender gap in hourly wages using a harmonized research design across 11 matched employer-employee datasets - ten European countries and Washington State, USA.
-These premiums explain the gender gap when women are less likely to work at high-paying firms (sorting) or receive lower premiums than men within the same firm (pay-setting).
-We find that firm wage premiums account for a substantial share of variation in gender wage gaps, ranging from 15 to 32 percent.
+We quantify the role of gender-specific firm wage premiums in explaining the private-sector gender gap in hourly wages using a harmonized research design across 11 matched employer-employee datasets --- ten European countries and Washington State, USA.
+These premiums contribute to the gender wage gap through two channels: women's concentration in lower-paying firms (sorting) and women receiving lower premiums than men within the same firm (pay-setting).
+We find that firm wage premiums account for 10 to 30 percent of the gender wage gap.
 While both mechanisms matter, sorting is the predominant driver of the firm contribution to the gender wage gap in most countries.
-Three patterns are broadly consistent: (1) women sorting into lower-paying firms becomes increasingly pronounced with age; (2) women are more concentrated in low-paying firms with a high share of part-time workers; and (3) pay-setting gaps are largest in high-wage firms, where women receive about 90 percent of the rents men receive from firm surplus gains.
+We document three patterns that are broadly consistent across countries: (1) women's sorting into lower-paying firms increases with age; (2) women are more concentrated in low-paying firms with a high share of part-time workers; and (3) women receive about 90 percent of the rents that men receive from firm surplus gains.

 Work in progress